telerik/winforms-docs/chartview/series-types/scatter.md

 ##

 Unlike Categorical series, __ScatterSeries__ plots its data upon two numerical axes.
-          Scatter series identify the position of each __ScatterDataPoint__ using two numerical values
-          - *XValue* and *YValue* for the horizontal and vertical axes respectively, just like in the typical Cartesian coordinate system.
+Scatter series identify the position of each __ScatterDataPoint__ using two numerical values - *XValue* and *YValue* for the horizontal and vertical axes respectively, just like in the typical Cartesian coordinate system.
 Here is how to create two ScatterSeries and populate them manually:

-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Series\ScatterSeriesForm.cs region=scatter}}
 {{source=..\SamplesVB\ChartView\Series\ScatterSeriesForm.vb region=scatter}}